-This is done with the Ministry of Economy and there are requirements to submit at least three alternative names.
+This is done with the Ministry of Foreign Relations and there are requirements to submit at least three alternative names.
 The articles of association and the memorandum of the company are to be drafted according to the Commercial Companies Law and the Securities Market Law.
 The incorporation deed is executed before a public faith officer.

 Can foreign investors open branch offices in Mexico?